mLascurain/SpeedUp/README.md

 > [!CAUTION]
 > Not Released Yet

-In order to use the extension you must have nodejs installed...
+In order to use the extension you must have nodejs installed...<br>
 Clone the repository and run the commands

 ```